 - Disparate impact – occurs when an employment practice, standard or policy inadvertently results in negative effects to individuals of a certain race.

 If you feel that you have experienced race discrimination or have questions about your situation at work, please call us.
-The attorney's at Kingsley & Kingsley are here to help you.
+The racial discrimination attorneys at Kingsley & Kingsley are here to help you.
 You can reach us toll-free at 888-500-8469 to discuss your situation.